tontonialberto/ecma262-spec-inconsistencies/README.md

 ### Description of the Issue

 Conditional steps that include a non-empty else step, where neither the then nor else steps are blocks, are expressed using different notations.
-Additionally, in notation 2, the `otherwise` keyword is sometimes followed by a comma.
+Additionally, steps that make use of the `otherwise` keyword (instead of `else`) are expressed using several different notations.

 1. **If-Else in the Same Step ("else" keyword), with Optional Else-If:**
     - `If cond, thenStep[; else if otherCond, otherThenStep]*; else elseStep`